kipcole9/money/README.md

   * `Money.ExchangeRates.Cache.Ets` which is also the default.
   * `Money.ExchangeRates.Cache.Dets`

 * `:preload_historic_rates` defines a date or a date range that will be requested when the exchange rate service starts up.
 The date or date range should be specified as either a `Date.t` or a `Date.Range.t` or a tuple of `{Date.t, Date.t}` representing the `from` and `to` dates for the rates to be retrieved.
 The default is `nil` meaning no historic rates are preloaded.
-Some examples:
+See [Preloading historic rates](#preloading-historic-rates) for more information.

 * `callback_module` defines a module that follows the `Money.ExchangeRates.Callback` behaviour whereby the function `rates_retrieved/2` is invoked after every successful retrieval of exchange rates.
 The default is `Money.ExchangeRates.Callback`.